DEER: Descriptive Knowledge Graph for Explaining Entity Relationships: Related Work

 \section{Related Work}

 There are several previous attempts on acquiring entity relation descriptions.
 For instance, \citet{voskarides2015learning} study a learning to rank problem of ranking relation descriptions by training a Random Forest classifier with manually annotated data.
 Subsequently, \citet{huang2017learning} build a pairwise ranking model based on convolutional neural networks by leveraging query-title pairs derived from clickthrough data of a Web search engine, and \citet{voskarides2017generating} attempt to generate descriptions for relationship instances in KGs by filling created sentence templates with appropriate entities.
 However, all these methods are not ``open''.
 First, they rely and demand heavily on features of entities and relations.
-Second, these models only deal with entities with several pre-specified relation types, e.g., 9 in \cite{voskarides2015learning} and 10 in \cite{voskarides2017generating}, and only explicit relation types, e.g., \textit{isMemberOfMusicGroup}, are covered.
-Besides, these works do not systematically define what constitutes a good relational description.
+Second, these models only deal with entities with several pre-specified relation types, e.g., 9 in \citet{voskarides2015learning} and 10 in \citet{voskarides2017generating}, and only explicit relation types, e.g., \textit{isMemberOfMusicGroup}, are covered.
+Notably, \citet{handler2018relational} propose to extract relation statements, i.e., natural language expressions that begin with one entity and end with the other entity, from a corpus to describe entity relationships.
+However, the ``\textit{acceptability}'' used in their work cannot ensure a good relation description.
+Moreover, these works do not systematically analyze and define what constitutes a good relational description.

 The work most relevant to ours is \textit{Open Relation Modeling} \cite{huang2022open}, which aims to generate relation descriptions for entity pairs.
 To achieve this, the authors propose to fine-tune BART \cite{lewis2020bart} to reproduce definitions of entities.
 Compared to their problem, i.e., text generation, the focus of this paper is on graph construction.
 Besides, their relation descriptions are limited to definitional sentences, which assumes that one entity appears in the other's definition; however, the assumption is not true for many related entities.
 In addition, their methodology does not incorporate sufficient knowledge about entities and relations for generation.